cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 to `parallelEventProcessing=5`, and `parallel=false` is mapped to `parallelEventProcessing=1`.
 For full flexibility, the configuration prioritizes the `parallelEventProcessing` parameter over `parallel`.

-The useEventQueueUser parameter can be set to true or false.
+The `useEventQueueUser` parameter can be set to true or false.
 When set to true, the user defined in the [general configuration](/event-queue/setup/#initialization-parameters) will be used as the cds context user (context.user.id).
 This influences actions such as updating managed database fields like modifiedBy.
 The default value for this parameter is false.

+All supported parameters available for [EventQueueProcessors](/event-queue/configure-event/#parameters) are also available for CAP outboxed services.
+This means that you can use the same configuration settings and options that you would use with EventQueueProcessors when configuring CAP outboxed services, ensuring consistent behavior and flexibility across both use cases.

 Parameters are managed via the `cds.require` section, not through the config yml file as with other events.
 For details on maintaining the `cds.requires` section, refer to